Ireland in 2057: Projections using a Geographically Diverse Dynamic Microsimulation: Methods

 \subsection{Population Initialisation - Marriage}

 The previous section outlined how a representative static population is generated.
 However, there are still a number of steps that must be taken to convert from this static population to one that is suitable for dynamic microsimulation.
 Partnerships are formed by assigning individuals with the marital status of ``MAR'' a spouse also living in their current ED unless no more married individuals are available, in which case they are assigned a spouse living in the same NUTS3 region as them.
 Any married people without spouses after this step (from having unequal numbers of married men and women) are assumed to be married to an individual living outside of Ireland.
 The level of dissimilarity between a married person and each of their potential partners is calculated as the distance between the potential couple’s ages and education level.
+This approach is adapted from the approaches taken in MikroSim \citep{munnich2021Germany} and DYNASIM \citep{urban2016dynasim} where mates are matched on age, race and education.
 A person’s spouse is then chosen by sampling the top 20 least dissimilar available partners according to a Dirichlet distribution.
 Three percent of marriages are assumed to be same sex and there is an approximately equal number of same sex marriages between males and females.
 This is in keeping with the current rates of same sex marriage in Ireland.